 Welcome to the Rail Central website

-Feedback received is being considered and will help to inform the application for the project to be submitted to the Planning Inspectorate.
+Feedback received was considered and helped inform the application for submission to the Planning Inspectorate.

 The consultation programme was developed in discussion with Northampton Borough Council, Northamptonshire County Council and South Northamptonshire Council.